Conchita Montenegro: Fox starlet

-In 1931, Fox Films selected three of its own stars in opposition to the thirteen actresses chosen as WAMPAS Baby Stars, sponsored by the Western Association of Motion Picture Advertisers.
-The three were Montenegro, Helen Mack, and Linda Watkins.
-Eleven Fox publicity men resigned in protest of the WAMPAS Baby Stars decision to eschew naming any Fox starlets among its list of actresses most likely to achieve success.
-In addition, Fox promised to name budding stars, or "Fox debutante stars", annually.

 Montenegro was sometimes featured in stage shows which coincided with the screening of film premieres.
 One such instance was the premiere of A Passport To Hell, starring Elissa Landi.
 The movie debuted at the Loew's Kings Theater in August 1932.
 Montenegro provided the vaudeville entertainment beforehand.
 On another occasion, she teamed with Teddy Joyce in the stage show for the opening of The Kennel Murder Case (1933).
 The film screened at the Warner Brothers Hollywood Theater.
 Together with Will Rogers, Montenegro performed an Adagio for Strings number prior to the premiere of Handy Andy (1934).

 Montenegro's movie career in America continued until 1940.
 That year, she performed the leading female part in Eternal Melodies (Melodie eterne), an Italian production.
 The story focused on the unrequited first love of Wolfgang Amadeus Mozart, played by Gino Cervi.
 Playing Aloisa Weber, Montenegro jilts the composer in this Italian language production.